Frequently Asked Questions (FAQ)

 The Department of Digital, Culture, Media and Sport operate the Community Fibre Partnership (CFP) programme, which supports communities to install full fibre infrastructure via a system of vouchers, funded by the Government.

 The vouchers are "virtual".
 They can only be used as part of a collective initiative such as this.

-You can sign up if you are renting your house, as long as you commit to a new full fibre broadband service (see below).
+You can sign up whether you own or rent your house, as long as you commit to a new full fibre broadband service (see below).
 The existing copper connection remains for future occupants.
-Your landlord will most likely be supportive as full fibre makes the property more attractive.
+If you are renting, your landlord will most likely be supportive as full fibre makes the property more attractive.

 I run a business, how does it work?

 To qualify, a small or medium sized business must be turning over less than £25 million per annum.
 You can be a limited company, sole trader, self-employed, or charity.
 If it is on your tax return, it's ok!

 Or, if you can prove you are a business in other ways, you can also request a business voucher.
 If proof is required by DCMS, the following is accepted: VAT registration; Charity Registration; HMRC notification; sole trader UTR number; certification of incorporation (for limited companies); business bank account statement issued within the last three months; or a non-domestic rates reference.
 Other documentation, such as business-related utility bills, may be acceptable in certain circumstances if combined with other documentation.

 The business must operate from the premises, however a limited company can be registered elsewhere.
 If multiple businesses operate from the same premises, only one voucher can be claimed.